goadesign/goa/README.md

 That's it! congratulations on writing you first goa application!

 This example only covers a fraction of what goa can do, additional documentation is in the works.
-As next steps try `codegen --help` to get a sense of what can be tweaked.
+As next steps try `goagen --help` to get a sense of what can be tweaked.
 Also take a look at [goa, the Language](DSL.md).